 Hiring a reputable, licensed, and insured contractor is the most important part of any commercial, industrial, home improvement or remodeling job.
 We proudly display our licenses, certifications, insurance and references.
-We strongly recommend you verify any claims of licensing, insurance or experience before hiring any contract no matter what the size of the job.
+We strongly recommend you verify any claims of licensing, insurance or experience before hiring a contractor no matter what the size of the job.

 Sunlight Contractors, LLC prides themselves on being much more than just a licensed Master Spray Foam Installer.
 Sunlight Contractors, LLC holds 3 active licenses with the Louisiana State Licensing Board for Contractors.
 These licenses include Residential, Commercial and Mold Remediation licenses with 11 other specialty classifications.
 As a company, they also hold 5 certifications with the Building Performance Institute.
 These include but are not limited to Quality Control Inspector as well as Energy Analyst.